Reference: IAC 655, Chapter 5-5.2(5)

 - National Council for Behavioral Health.

 b.
 National certification or recertification which is related to the practice of nursing and is current at the time of a license renewal.
-The national certification or recertification shall be recognized as 36 contact hours of continuing education.
+The national certification or recertification will be recognized as 36 contact hours of continuing education.
 (Case Manager Certification and Certified Clinical Research Professionals are included.)

 c.
 Completion of a board-approved nurse refresher course.
 Hours of participation will be recognized as contact hours of continuing education.

 d.
 Participation as a preceptor for a nursing student or employee transitioning into a new clinical practice area, for a minimum of 120 hours in a one-to-one relationship as part of an organized preceptorship program.
-A licensee shall maintain documentation issued by the institution supervising the student or employee demonstrating the objectives of the preceptorship and the hours completed.
-A preceptorship shall be recognized as 12 contact hours of continuing education.
+A licensee will maintain documentation issued by the institution supervising the student or employee demonstrating the objectives of the preceptorship and the hours completed.
+A preceptorship will be recognized as 12 contact hours of continuing education.

 See the preceptor form and the preceptor Q & A list at these links: Preceptor Form and Preceptor Q & A.